Queer & Affirming Writer’s Collective

 What if you didn't have to do this alone?

-The Queer & Affirming Writer's Collective is a weekly live space where your writing stops being something you squeeze into the margins and starts being something you're accountable to, supported in, and witnessed for.
+The Queer & Affirming Writer's Collective is a weekly live space where your writing stops being something you leave on the back burner and becomes something you're accountable to and supported in.

 Here's what happens in this group:

-Real feedback on your work - not "great job!" comments from your mom but the kind of honest, generous response that makes your writing sharper
+• Real feedback on your work - honest, generous response that makes your writing sharper

-Mike facilitates the dialogue - drawing from years of ministry, teaching and his own practice as a writer building in public to 100K+ people
+• Mike facilitates the dialogue - drawing from years of facilitation, teaching and his own practice as a writer building in public to 100K+ people

-This is where the isolation stops.
-This is where your writing becomes part of something bigger than just you and the cursor blinking on your screen at 11pm.
+This is where your writing becomes part of something bigger than just you.

 This group is for you if:

-You want to take your writing seriously but you're doing it without a degree, without an MFA, without anyone telling you you're allowed
+• You want to take your writing seriously but you're doing it without a degree, an MFA or anyone telling you you're allowed to

 Why this costs money (and why that matters)